Samsung/cordova-plugin-toast/README.md

     console.log(toast);
 }
 ```
-You can find project details in [wiki](https://github.com/Samsung/cordova-plugin-toast/wiki).
+If you want more project details, please refer to [wiki](https://github.com/Samsung/cordova-plugin-toast/wiki).

 # Project Structure
 ```
     ./
      |-cordova-test-runner/ ...
 TestRunner/TestSuite Cordova application
      |-docs/ ..................
-Documents which is including API Specification.
+Documents which are including API Specification
+     |-sample/ ................
+Sample applications using TOAST API
      |-src/ ...................
 Platform dependent modules for the plugin TOAST
      |  |-browser/ ............
 Plugin implementation for the platform `browser`
      |  |-sectv-orsay/ ........
 Plugin implementation for the platform `sectv-orsay`